 The interviews for this study were conducted one and a half months after the end of the unit.
 This delay between the activities of the unit and the interviews may have caused many of the participants, especially the students with MiCD and MD, to be unable to recall specific examples when asked to describe their interactions with other students and their activities during the unit.
 However, the fact that students with MD and MiCD remembered anything specific from a class that met one period per week ending one and a half months prior to being interviewed is noteworthy.
-Their teachers stated that normally they do not remember many details from week to week.
+Their teachers noted that normally they do not remember many details from week to week.
 However, the use of observations helped to triangulate our sources by allowing us to substantiate interview comments.

-Future research should focus on the impact of PBL on the academic achievement of students with special needs.
+Future researchers should focus on the impact of PBL on the academic achievement of students with special needs.
 It is important that PBL be investigated as to whether it has a demonstrable impact on academic achievement of students with special needs.
 Frew and Klein (1982) suggested that in order for teachers to prepare students with special needs "for an independent life in our complex society, we must provide opportunities for them to expand their inquiry and discovery skills" (p.
 100).
-In regular and gifted K-12 classrooms, and in medical school contexts, PBL has been shown to help students not only learn content, but also to expand their inquiry and problem-solving skills (Stepien & Gallagher, 1993; Stepien & Pike, 1997).
+In regular and gifted K-12 classrooms, and in medical school contexts, PBL has been shown to not only help students learn content, but also to expand their inquiry and problem-solving skills (Hmelo-Silver, 2004; Gijbels, Dochy, Van den Bossche, & Siegers, 2005; Stepien & Gallagher, 1993).
 Thus PBL might be an instructional framework that can help prepare students with special needs for life in today's complex society.
 Additional research with special education populations is needed to determine if this is so.